The Fediverse is a decentralised, federated social media network, with over ~4.4 million users and ~10 thousand instances1.

 Incredibly, all of these services are interconnected and work pretty much seamlessly.
 Users can interact with others users and content across the entire network.
 They are truly free to roam, unlike the walled gardens of Twitter, Facebook, and YouTube.

-Instances provide common activities such as liking, following, boosting/forwarding/resharing, commenting/replying, attachments, and polls, as well as extra features such as content warnings, local & global timelines, custom emoji, and more. #Hashtags and @mentions are also supported.
+Instances provide many of the typical features like multimedia attachments, and polls, as well as extra features such as content warnings, local & global timelines, custom emoji, markdown formatting, and more. #Hashtags and @mentions are also supported.